-Want to get a feel of what Las Vegas was like in the early days of the post war boom?
+Want to get a feel of what Las Vegas was like in the early days of the post-war boom?
 How about when the city was run by organized crime, or when Atomic Tourism was actually a thing?
 No place in Las Vegas can take you back to those eras like a visit to the Neon Boneyard where every recovered sign tells a story.

 What is the Neon Museum/Neon Boneyard?

 Neatly tucked away on the outskirts of downtown Las Vegas you will find the Neon Museum and the Neon Boneyard – a non-profit organization dedicated to preserving and sharing Las Vegas’s iconic signs of yesterday.
 From an outsider’s view, it seems like a collection of junk however cheerful and enthusiastic staff are on hand to prove otherwise.
-A visitors center containing interesting tidbits about the museum and old Las Vegas sits next to the Neon Boneyard, the museum’s impressive collection of historic signs.
+A visitors centre containing interesting tidbits about the museum and old Las Vegas sits next to the Neon Boneyard, the museum’s impressive collection of historic signs.